limshoonkit/WFGY/Avatar/eval/README.md

 ---

-## 🧱 What belongs in the eval layer
+## 🧱 What belongs in the Eval layer

-The eval layer is where branch pressure becomes explicit.
+The Eval layer is where branch pressure becomes explicit.

-Typical eval-layer questions include:
+Typical Eval-layer questions include:

 1. what kinds of pressure should this branch survive right now
 2. what kinds of success do not deserve credit